 - Character: Harry Potter

 - Obstacle: Voldemort

 The story’s point of view depends on who is telling the tale.
 As a marketer, it’s your job to find your point of view and tell your brand’s story.
 Here’s a helpful checklist of questions to ask yourself:

 - Who are we choosing to be the character?

 Most of the time, you don’t want your brand to be the character.
 You want to use something that represents your brand.
 That way, you can tell the story from the character’s point of view, but make your brand look great.

 When it comes to great storytelling, don’t forget the last step: resolution.
 (Of course, it’s been nearly 40 years and we’re still waiting on the last three chapters of Star Wars to find out what really happens.)

 Interested in your team learning more about storytelling?
-Consider our digital writing workshops or Content Strategy Bootcamp, where we develop your messaging and then train how to tell that unique story.
+Consider our digital writing workshops where we develop your messaging and then train how to tell that unique story.